|

 groaned under our combined weight.

-Being married was easy, but living in the city was hard.
+Being was easy, but living in the city was hard.
 I waited

 tables and rode my bike as a messenger to keep my legs slim and my